Alternate states and intermingledness in complex high-dimensional systems

 where $L$ is the number of feature vectors that were not assigned to any cluster, but considered to be outliers, and $w_A, w_F, w_L$ are weights.
-In particular, since ultimately it is multistable behavior we want to uncover, $w_A$ dictates that the more attractors are found the better, provided that they satisfy a minimum of $n_\text{min}$ points in each group.
+In particular, as we ultimately want to uncover multi-state behaviour, $w_A$ dictates that the more unique alternate states that are found, the better, provided that they satisfy a minimum of $n_\text{min}$ points in each group.
 The weight $w_F$ penalizes the number of feature dimensions based on the principle of parsimony.
-The fewer feature dimensions are used to give a satisfactory separation of the attractors, the more informative the outcome of the algorithm is for the practitioner.
+The fewer feature dimensions that are used to give a satisfactory separation of groups, the more informative the outcome of the algorithm is for the practitioner.
 Finally, $w_L$ penalizes failing to assign a point to a cluster.
 A typical case where such outliers occur is if some initial conditions converge particularly slowly along certain degrees of freedom of the system.
-It can be useful to penalize combinations of feature dimensions that lead to a large number of outliers and favour feature combinations that can still classify the entirety of the ensemble despite slow convergence in some degrees of freedom.
+It can be useful to penalize combinations of feature dimensions that lead to a large number of outliers.
+At the same time, favour feature combinations that can still classify the entirety of the ensemble, despite slow convergence in some degrees of freedom.
 Any of these penalty terms can be dropped by the practitioner by simply setting the corresponding weight to 0.
 In Appendix~\ref{app:clustering_quality} we discuss the definition of $q$ further, providing numerical evidence that motivate it and establish its robustness versus the weights $w_A, w_F$.